Imágenes de páginas

 Advertising Rates:

-Hotels and Resorts, Apartments, Tours and Travel, Real Estate, Live Stock and Poultry, sixty cents per agate line, four If answers are Not less than four lines accepted.
-"Want" advertisements, under the various headings, "Board and Rooms," "Help Wanted," etc., ten cents for each word or initial, including The first word of each "Want" advertise ment is set in capital letters without additional charge. the address, for each insertion. to be addressed in care of The Outlook, twenty-five cents is charged for the box number named in the advertisement. by us to the advertiser and bill for postage rendered.
+"Want" advertisements, under the various headings, "Board and Rooms," "Help Wanted," etc., ten cents for each word or initial, including the address, for each insertion.
+The first word of each "Want" advertise ment is set in capital letters without additional charge.
+If answers are to be addressed in care of The Outlook, twenty-five cents is charged for the box number named in the advertisement.
+Replies will be forwarded by us to the advertiser and bill for postage rendered.

 Address: ADVERTISING DEPARTMENT, THE OUTLOOK, 381 FOURTH AVENUE, NEW YORK CITY